 William H. Dana

-Dana received his Bachelor of Science degree from the U.S. Military Academy in 1952 and served four years as a pilot in the U.S. Air Force.
-He joined NASA after receiving a Master of Science degree in Aeronautical Engineering from the University of Southern California in 1958.
+Born in Pasadena, California on Nov.
+3, 1930, Dana received his bachelor of science degree from the U.S. Military Academy in 1952 and served four years as a pilot in the U.S. Air Force.
+He joined NASA on Oct.
+1, 1958 after receiving a master of science degree in aeronautical engineering from the University of Southern California earlier that year.

-A member of the Society of Experimental Test Pilots, Dana is the author of several technical papers.
+A member of the Society of Experimental Test Pilots, Dana authored several technical papers.